Improving National Immunization Program Impact with DHIS2

-The World Health Organization (WHO), UNICEF, and Gavi, the Vaccine Alliance are partnering with DHIS2 to improve national immunization program coverage through better data collection, analysis and use.
+The World Health Organization (WHO), UNICEF, and Gavi, the Vaccine Alliance have partnered with DHIS2 to improve national immunization program coverage through better data collection, analysis and use

 Overview of DHIS2 toolkit for immunization